shtayeb/RssFeed/Readme.md

 - feed following pages
 - Create feed follow CRUD
 - /user/feeds scoped to the user
+- User profile management
+    - Error handling with htmx
+    - Create a user profile dropdown for auth user

 - CSRF token protection for the forms
 - Check django requres object for any other userful data to be included in the context